 The grounds of the challenge

-Mr Burton will be appear in court on May 25, when he’ll be presenting arguments to challenge the validity of the charges.
+Mr Burton will be appearing in court on May 25, when he’ll be presenting arguments to challenge the validity of the charges.
 He expects that a date will then be set for the Director of Public Prosecutions to respond.

 The grounds set out in the notice of motion filed by Mr Burton on April 12 include that his court attendance notice is in breach of section 23 of the Criminal Procedure Act 1986, as it contains more than three similar counts in the indictment.